Nine ways you can stay connected to your customers during lockdown

 The popularity of live streaming has gone through the roof in social distancing times.
 This is great for entertainment and engagement, but it also means you’ll be the hundredth brand your customers see on Facebook or Instagram Live.

 To keep things fresh and interesting, use another platform for live streaming such as TikTok.
+Don’t forget to use some TikTok tools to help you.

 6) Email newsletters: MailChimp + OptIn Monster